junxit/us-congress-code/title-26/chapter-1/sec-45d.md

 ### Effective Date

 Section applicable to investments made after Dec.
 31, 2000, see § 1(a)(7) [title I, § 121(e)] of Pub.
 L. 106–554, set out as a Effective Date of 2000 Amendment note under section 38 of this title.

+### Savings Provision

+Amendment by section 401(d)(4)(B)(iii) of Pub.
+L. 115–141 not applicable to certain obligations issued, DC Zone assets acquired, or principal residences acquired before Jan.
+1, 2012, see section 401(d)(4)(C) of Pub.
+L. 115–141, set out as a note under former section 1400A of this title.
+For provisions that nothing in amendment by section 401(d)(4)(B)(iii) of Pub.
+L. 115–141 be construed to affect treatment of certain transactions occurring, property acquired, or items of income, loss, deduction, or credit taken into account prior to Mar.
+23, 2018, for purposes of determining liability for tax for periods ending after Mar.
+23, 2018, see section 401(e) of Pub.
+L. 115–141, set out as a note under section 23 of this title.

 ### Special Rule for Allocation of Increased 2008 Limitation